Increase 3 times your chances of landing an offer Register ×

 • Tie a small, standard knot (If you have to Google knots, a four-in-hand is perfect and anything larger than a half-Windsor will make you look like a used car salesman).
 Check it is firmly in place with your top shirt button done before you go in.

-• The safest colour choice is probably something in blue/navy.
-Silver/grey can also be great, though this will be more tricky to get right, so possibly worth avoiding for that reason.
+• The safest colour choice is probably something in dark blue/navy.
+Lighter blues and a dark grey/silver can also be great, though this will be more tricky to get right, so possibly worth avoiding for that reason.
+Navy ties do not clash with navy suits.

-• In terms of pattern, a tie can be a solid, or a subtle, small-scale pattern like a pindot or a restrained "foulard".
-As a good rule of thumb, if you can still see the pattern from a few paces away, it is too bold.
-A solid navy tie with a navy suit might seem boring, but it is beyond reproach in terms of acceptability.
+• In terms of pattern, a tie can be a solid, a subtle, small-scale pattern like a pindot or a very restrained "foulard".
+As a good rule of thumb, if you can still see the pattern clearly from a few paces away, it is too bold.
+A solid navy tie with a navy suit might seem boring, but it is beyond reproach.

 • Now, this might cause a stir, but we recommend avoiding striped ties.
-They are culturally acceptable in the US, but will still be hard to reliably select to be conservative enough.
+They are culturally acceptable in the US, but will still be hard to reliably select to be sufficiently conservative.
 Outside the US, stripes are often controversial.
 Especially in the UK, you should absolutely not wear a striped tie to interview (or really for business at all).
-Stripe ties originally come from the colours of regiments and schools and are traditionally something that must be earned.
-In the US they have lost this meaning, but in other countries you run the risk of effectively pretending to have served with a certain army regiment or gone to a certain school which you didn't.
-For this reason, they are considered a significant faux pas.
+Striped ties originally come from army regiments and schools and are traditionally something that must be earned.
+In the US, they have lost this meaning.
+However, in other countries, you run the risk of effectively pretending to have served with a certain military unit or gone to a certain school that you didn't.
+For this reason, and simply because they are brash, striped ties are a faux pas.
 You might think this is absurd, but your interviewer might not.
-In any case, even if you are entitled to a certain striped tie, they are generally considered too casual for business in the UK.
+In any case, even if you are entitled to a certain striped tie, they are still generally considered too casual for business in the UK.

 Shoes